JAlcocerT/JAlcocerT/content/blog/ai-MULTIAGENTS-TOOLS.md

 ### LangGraph

-Aigent builder framework: alternative to autogen and crewAI.
+> AIgent builder framework: alternative to autogen and crewAI.

 It is a graph framework and each node is code.